hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/ML/TrainModel/README.md

 # Training Model
-EndeModel is short for Encoder/Decoder Model.
+EndeModel is short for the Encoder/Decoder Model.
 This model determines how to update the weights and bias in each layer.

-The function of this model:
+The functions of this model:

 #### 1. How to update the weights and bias in each layer.
 * learning rate